MileHacker Logo

 Several interesting locations remain within convenient day-trip distance from Xingtai, presenting diverse experiences.

-For natural sites like Xingtai Grand Canyon, hiring a private car or taxi is commonly the most direct method.
-Bus services in the area exist but may take longer due to transfers.
+For natural sites like Xingtai Grand Canyon, hiring a private car or taxi is often the most direct method.
+Local bus services exist but may take longer due to transfers.

 Accessible Day Trips